 Common Cause of Variance vs Special Cause of Variance

-Every piece of data which is measured will show some degree of variation.
-No matter how much we try, we would never attain identical results for two different situations: each result will be different from the other.
-Variation may be defined as ‘the numerical value used to indicate how widely individuals in a group vary’.
+Every piece of data which is measured will show some degree of variation: no matter how much we try, we could never attain identical results for two different situations—each result will be different, even if the difference is slight.
+Variation may be defined as “the numerical value used to indicate how widely individuals in a group vary.”

-In other words, variance gives us an idea of how the data is distributed about the expected value or the mean.
-If you attain a variance of zero, it indicates that your results are identical.
-This condition is usually uncommon.
-A high variance shows that the data points are spread out from each other and the mean, while a smaller variation indicates that the data points are closer to the mean.
+In other words, variance gives us an idea of how data is distributed about an expected value or the mean.
+If you attain a variance of zero, it indicates that your results are identical—an uncommon condition.
+A high variance shows that the data points are spread out from each other—and the mean, while a smaller variation indicates that the data points are closer to the mean.
 Variance is always nonnegative.

 Types of Variance

 Change is inevitable, even in statistics.
-Thus, it is important to know what kind of variation affects your process because the course of action you take will depend on the type of variance.
+You’ll need to know what kind of variation affects your process because the course of action you take will depend on the type of variance.
 There are two types of Variance: Common Cause of Variance and Special Cause of Variance.
 You’ll need to know about Common Causes of Variation and Special Causes of Variation because they are two subjects that are tested on the PMP® and CAPM® exams.

 Common Causes of Variance

-Common Cause of Variance, also referred to as ‘Natural Problems', ‘Noise' and ‘Random Cause' was a term coined by Harry Alpert in 1947.
+Common Cause of Variance, also referred to as “Natural Problems, “Noise,” and “Random Cause” was a term coined by Harry Alpert in 1947.
 Common causes of variance are the usual quantifiable and historical variations in a system that are natural.
-Though a problem, they are an inherent part of a process.
-This kind of variance will eventually creep in, and there is nothing you can do about it.
+Though variance is a problem, it is an inherent part of a process—variance will eventually creep in, and there is not much you can do about it.
 Specific actions cannot be taken to prevent this failure from occurring.
 It is ongoing, consistent, and predictable.

 - Variation predictable probabilistically